 See continuation of story below in “The Garden of Lemniscati”

-The history, archeological remains, natural features and art installations were blended by storyteller and owner Bernard Anson, (a.k.a DADO), into “The Garden of Lemniscati” with 12 great tales – of history, legend, folk tale and myth - including The Etruscan Song of Circular Time * The Donation of Constantine * Orlando and Abul Abbuz * The Great Lost Treasure of Jerusalem * da DA-Neo-DA-DA
+The history, archeological remains, natural features and installations were blended by owner Bernard Anson into an integrated work called “The Garden of Lemniscati” which includes 12 great tales – of history, legend, folk tale and myth: The Etruscan Song of Circular Time * The Donation of Constantine * Orlando and Abul Abbuz * The Great Lost Treasure of Jerusalem * da DA-Neo-DA-DA among others.

-Out of this was born Stories in Place, a project dedicated to the mapping of world stories, a legacy to help change the way people see the world and navigate the world.
+Out of this was born Stories in Place, a project dedicated to the mapping world stories, a legacy to help change the way people see the world.

 Beautiful residences, castles and villas, where you can stay and experience the world as legend, myth and fairy tale, also through the eyes of great poets, artists and seers.
 These special properties are not just for leisure, holidays and reunions, but also for changing the way of seeing the world, of working and playing in it....